Cucina Duse 01

 Island with Integrated Table

-Combining the island with a table creates a multifunctional area where one can cook, dine, or welcome guests.
-It is an elegant and informal solution that optimizes the available area while preserving the autonomy of each element.
+Combining an island with a table creates a multifunctional space for preparing meals, sitting down with family, or hosting guests.
+It is an elegant and informal solution that makes optimal use of available space while maintaining distinct functions.

 Personalizing the island means starting from real needs and translating them into a consistent and functional vision.